urbit/urbit.org-reloaded/content/faq.md

 ### Can I delegate a bounty or proposal to someone else? {#grants-14}

-No. Not unless explicitly authorized by Tlon.
+No, not unless explicitly authorized by Tlon.

 ### Do I need to sign a contract? {#grants-15}